 Conclusion: The Worst & Best Time to Visit the Dominican Republic

 In conclusion, the worst time to visit the Dominican Republic (weather-wise) is July through October.
-The best time to visit the Dominican Republic (for the same reason) is December through April except for Semana Santa (for crowds and prices).
-The weeks of Christmas and New Year’s are also more crowded and expensive.
+The best time to visit the Dominican Republic (for the same reason) is December through April, except for the weeks of Semana Santa, Christmas, and New Year’s, as they are more crowded and expensive.